 Sl.
 No. Experiment Name No of Hours 1 Study of Prewritten programs on 8085 trainer kit using the basic instruction set (data transfer, Load/Store, Arithmetic, Logical).
 Or, Familiarization with 8085 simulator on PC.
 Programs using basic instruction set (data transfer, Load/Store, Arithmetic, Logical) on the simulator.
-3 2 5.
+3 2 Programming using kit or Simulator for: 5.
 Table look up 6.
 Copying a block of memory 7.
 Shifting a block of memory iv) Packing and unpacking of BCD numbers 8.
 Addition of BCD numbers 9.
 Binary to ASCII conversion and vice-versa (Using Subroutine Call) 10.
 BCD to Binary Conversion and vice-versa vii) String Matching, Multiplication 18 3 Program using IN/OUT instructions and 8255 PPI on the trainer kit e.g. subroutine for delay, x.
 Glowing all the LEDs one by one with particular delay xi.
 Reading switch state and glowing LEDs accordingly.
-3 4 Serial communication between two trainer kits 3

-Revised Sullahus of R Tach CSF (for the students who were admitted in Academic Session 2010- set (data transfer, Load/Store, Arithmetic, Logical).
+3 4 Serial communication between two trainer kits 3 5 Study of Prewritten programs on 8051 Microcontroller Kit using the basic instruction set (data transfer, Load/Store, Arithmetic, Logical).
+Or, Familiarization with 8051 Simulator on PC.
+Study of prewritten programs using basic instruction 3 set (data transfer, Load/Store, Arithmetic, Logical).
 Total 30 hours (10 classes each of 3 periods)